-The table on the next page shows the percentages for 2018/19.
-For the majority of company car drivers using a petrol car the taxable benefit is 2% higher compared to the previous year.
+The table on the next page shows the percentages for 2019/20.
+For the majority of company car drivers using a petrol car the taxable benefit is 3% higher compared to the previous year.

-If the car has a diesel engine the charge is generally increased by a further 4% supplement

-(except that it cannot exceed 37%) unless the car is registered on or after 1 September 2017 and mets the Euro 6d emissions standard.
-The diesel supplement has been increased from 3% to 4% from 6 April 2018.
+If the car has a diesel engine the charge is generally increased by a further 4% supplement (except that it cannot exceed 37%) unless the car is registered on or after 1 September 2017 and meets the Euro 6d emissions standard.